gtri/rapid-modeling-tools/ingrid-quick-start/README.md

 ### Adding Updates from Other Patterns Using "Compare" Mode

 To add more information to the model, use the "System Spatial Parts Update.xlsx" as the update file.
-Open the file (it should just be the one SystemSpatialParts tab) and add a "Renames" tab.
+Open the file (it should contain the singular SystemSpatialParts tab) and add a "Renames" tab.
 Name Cell A1 "new name" and cell B1 "old name."
 Now make a "SystemSpatialParts IDs" tab.
-Populate this sheet by copying all the data and the headers from the just-created `*.csv` file and paste it into the new IDs tab.
+Populate this sheet by copying all the data and the headers from the newly-created `*.csv` file and paste it into the new IDs tab.
 Save this file.
 Similarly, include the IDs in the "System Spatial Parts Baseline.xlsx" and re-save this file.
 Now issue the command:

 `anaconda-project run cli --compare --original "..\Ingrid Quick Start\System Spatial Parts Baseline.xlsx" --update "..\Ingrid Quick Start\System Spatial Parts Update.xlsx"`